Ashish-Bansal/OneTapVideoDownload/README.md

 &#8226; Configure the application as you like.<br/>

 Any kind of contributions are welcomed!

-<b>Credits :</b><br>
-★ Image Graphics: Stefan Ivic<br>
-★ Application Name : Deepak Sharma<br>
-★ Xposed Module Inspiration : Rutvik Rajagopal<br>
-★ Module Developer : Ashish Bansal

-If you find any bugs or issues, please post it on github or Google+ community page.
+If you find any bugs or issues, please post it on github.

 <b>*DISCLAIMER*</b></br>
 I take no responsibility for any fault or damage caused by any procedures of the app.
 No warranties of any kind are given.